siddiqus/expressive/README.md

   - Built in middleware e.g. body-parser, cors, etc.
   - Security middleware i.e. helmet
 - Built in support for asynchronous request handlers and middleware
+  - No need to wrap every controller with a try/catch block.
+Any error thrown will be sent to a central error handler
+- Implicit `next` function calls
+  - If you do not declare the `next` variable in your handler function, then it will be called for you automatically after your handler executes.
+If you declare it as a function parameter, you can use it as you like.
 - API validation using [celebrate](https://www.npmjs.com/package/celebrate) with [Joi](https://www.npmjs.com/package/@hapi/joi) schemas (Using Joi schemas also yields generated Swagger documentation!)
 - Centralized error handling
   - All errors thrown in controller functions will go into one user-defined error middleware function (can be defined with app constructor)